kubeshop/testkube/docs/development.md

 ```

 Next go to testkube postman executor (<https://github.com/kubeshop/testkube-executor-postman>), checkout and run it
-(Postman executor is also MongoDB based so it'll use database launched in API server step):
+(Postman executor is also MongoDB based so it will use MongoDB launched with API server step):

 ```sh
 make run-executor